There’s a reason the holiday season is called the most wonderful time of the year!

 Giving Tuesday Campaign Best Practices: Planning

-For a really successful Giving Tuesday campaign, you’ll need to prepare in the months and weeks following up to the big day.
+For a really successful Giving Tuesday campaign, you’ll need to prepare in the weeks and months leading up to the big day.
 Laying the groundwork beforehand will help you maximize your fundraising potential.

 1. Set a clear goal.

 Clearly define your fundraising goal for your year-end giving campaign and then define how Giving Tuesday will contribute to that goal.

 We recommend you set a SMART goal—a goal that is:

 For example, do you want to raise 10% of your year-end fundraising goal?
 20%?
 50%?
 How long does your campaign need to be to achieve this goal?
 How is it relevant to your larger mission?
 Thinking through the SMART goal elements will guide your organization and motivate your team to achieve the goal you set.